hashgraph/hedera-forking/README.md

 These Solidity tests are used to test both the `HtsSystemContract` and the `npm` package.
 It is the implementation used by Hardhat users.

-Instead of starting a `local-node` or using a remote network, they use the [`json-rpc-mock.js`](./test/scripts/json-rpc-mock.js) script as a backend without the need for any additional services, thus making the tests more robust.
+Instead of starting Solo or using a remote network, they use the [`json-rpc-mock.js`](./test/scripts/json-rpc-mock.js) script as a backend without the need for any additional services, thus making the tests more robust.
 This is the network Foundry's Anvil is forking from.